AdobeDocs/pass.en/help/authentication/tve-dashboard-reports.md

 * **PLATFORM: UNIDENTIFIED** Displays values that will be applied to the Programmer implementations for which Adobe Pass Authentication services detect an unknown device type.

-For more details on how to send the desired device type (for example, **Roku**), view the mechanism of [passing client information](/help/authentication/passing-client-information-device-connection-and-application.md) to Adobe Pass Authentication REST APIs or SDKs.
+To learn more about how to share the desired device type, such as **Roku** with Adobe Pass Authentication REST APIs or SDKs, view the mechanism of [passing client information](/help/authentication/passing-client-information-device-connection-and-application.md).

 >[!IMPORTANT]
 >
->Reports aggregate data based on the specific configuration of each Adobe Pass Authentication environment.
+>[AuthN TTL Reports](#authn-ttl-reports), [AuthZ TTL Reports](#authz-ttl-reports), and [SSO Reports](#sso-reports) aggregate data based on the specific configuration of each Adobe Pass Authentication environment.
 When switching between different TVE Dashboard environments, expect variations in the data across reports.
 Refer to the [Adobe Pass Authentication environments](/help/authentication/tve-dashboard-environments.md) to know more.

 ## Selecting specific Channels and MVPDs {#selecting-specific-channels-mvpds}

 You can apply filters to aggregate data across specific Channels or MVPDs for the [AuthN TTL Reports](#authn-ttl-reports), [AuthZ TTL Reports](#authz-ttl-reports), and [SSO Reports](#sso-reports).
-When you go to the **Reports** tab under **Stats** in the left panel, the default data is aggregated across **All Channels** integrations with **All MVPDs** available in the Adobe Pass Authentication ecosystem.
+When you go to the **Reports** tab under **Stats** in the left panel, these reports present data for **All Channels** integrations with **All MVPDs** by default.

-To select one or multiple channels:
+To generate data for one or multiple channels:

 1. Select **Included Channels** dropdown menu at the top of the desired report.
-1. Deselect the specific options listed in **Included Channels** dropdown menu that you don't want to be included in the reports.
+1. Deselect the specific options listed in **Included Channels** dropdown menu that you don't want to include in the reports.

-To select one or multiple MVPDs:
+To generate data for one or multiple MVPDs:

 1. Select **Included MVPDs** dropdown menu at the top of the desired report.
-1. Deselect the specific options listed in **Included MVPDs** dropdown menu that you don't want to be included in the reports.
+1. Deselect the specific options listed in **Included MVPDs** dropdown menu that you don't want to include in the reports.

 >[!NOTE]
 >
->If you deselect **All Channels** or **All MVPDs** in the respective dropdown menus, a message is displayed to select meaningful information to generate the report.
+>If you deselect **All Channels** or **All MVPDs** option in the respective dropdown menus, a message is displayed to select meaningful information to generate the report.

 ## View reports {#view-reports}

-When you log in to the TVE Dashboard and navigate to the **Reports** tab under **Stats** in the left panel.
+When you log in to the TVE Dashboard, navigate to the **Reports** tab under **Stats** in the left panel.
 You can access and [export](#export-reports) the following reports:

 * [AuthN TTL Reports](#authn-ttl-reports)
 * [AuthZ TTL Reports](#authz-ttl-reports)